-The impact of the C-19 pandemic on service provision from community pharmacies has been significant during the life of the previous PNA:
+The impact of the COVID-19 pandemic on service provision from community pharmacies has been significant during the life of the previous PNA:

-- New Advanced Services have had their implementation delayed - Community pharmacy priorities have been centred on pandemic service delivery, e.g. LFD distribution and C-19 vaccination - There has been significantly increased demand for existing services, e.g. repeat dispensing
+- New Advanced Services have had their implementation delayed - Community pharmacy priorities have been centred on pandemic service delivery, e.g. lateral flow test distribution and COVID-19 vaccination - Managing significantly increased demand for existing services, e.g. repeat dispensing